-The next thing we see in the ad is "1600MHz 32GB DDR3 SDRAM."
-The 1600MHz refers to the speed of the system bus, which is a group of wires that moves data and instructions to various places within the computer.
+The next thing we see in the ad is "2400MHz 32GB DDR4 SDRAM."
+The "2400MHz" refers to the speed of the system bus, which is a group of wires that moves data and instructions to various places within the computer.
 Like the microprocessor, the speed of the bus is also measured in MHz or GHz.
 Many computers have a special local bus for data that supports very fast transfer speeds (such as those required by video).
 This local bus is a high-speed pathway that connects memory directly to the processor.
 Bus speed ultimately sets the upper limit on the system's information-carrying capability.

-The system in our advertisement also boasts a memory capacity of 32 gigabytes (GB), or about 32 billion characters.
-Memory capacity not only determines the size of the programs you can run, but also how many programs you can run at the same time without bogging down the system.
+The system in our advertisement also boasts a memory capacity of 32 gigabytes (GBs), or about 32 billion characters.
+Memory capacity determines not only the size of the programs you can run, but also how many programs you can run at the same time without bogging down the system.
 Your application or operating system manufacturer will usually recommend how much memory you'll need to run its products.
 (Sometimes these recommendations can be hilariously conservative, so be careful whom you believe!)

 In addition to memory size, our advertised system provides us with a memory type, SDRAM, short for synchronous dynamic random access memory.
 SDRAM is much faster than conventional (nonsynchronous) memory because it can synchronize itself with a microprocessor's bus.
-The system in our ad has DDR3 SDRAM, or double data rate type three SDRAM (for more information on the different types of memory, see Chapter 6).
+Although SDRAM modules can still be purchased (for older machines), most new computers use an improved type of memory called DDR_SDRAM, a memory module first used in video cards for performance.
+The system in our ad has DDR4 SDRAM, or double data rate type four SDRAM.
+Because this is dual-channel RAM, it requires that memory modules be added in identical pairs.
+(For more information on the different types of memory, see Chapter 6.)